Build trust with your customers

 Who can apply?

 Private organisations: the company at large, a business unit or a subsidiary

 Public organisations: administrations, services, political parties

 Not-for-profit organisations: NGOs, charities, foundations, associations

-Example: Preparing for an anti-bribery certification
+Example: Preparing for a corporate governance certification

 Make sure your company is ready for the audit process so that you can obtain certification on the first attempt.
 To help your organisation to prepare, we have created pre-certification services to gauge your preparedness and allow you to correct any systemic problems that might be present.